chippinmoney/landing-website/README.md

 <p align="center"><img src="https://uploads-ssl.webflow.com/60df3f87e49b4c557421044a/60df48d5365ff24588fb5941_Frame%203.png" /></p>

-This project aims to pool money amongst friends without any hassle or paperwork.
-By eliminating the need to nudge your buddies to pay again for your Netflix Plans, Chipppin simply promotes more group contributions, that are easy, fast and reliable.
+Easy, Fast and Realiable...
+Chippin aims to simplify group payments removing any easing out social obligations when pooling in some bucks.
+This project aims to pool money among friends without any hassle or paperwork.
+By eliminating the need to nudge your buddies to pay again for your Netflix Plans, we build a cohesive environment for your group to have fun.

 <!-- LICENSE -->
 ## License